 You should discuss with your accountants to reach an informed decision on the frequency with which you prepare the financial statement in Singapore.

-Assuming that there is a considerable volume of transactions waiting for you to handle every month, it is advisable to do routine bookkeeping, say, on a monthly basis.
+Assuming that there is a considerable volume of transactions waiting for you to handle every month, it is advisable to do routine bookkeeping, say, every month.

 A well-prepared financial statement should incorporate the following components: